maxonrow/challenge-virtual/README.md

 # ![https://maxonrow.com](https://maxonrow.com/images/maxonrow_gold.png)

-## Social
+## Virtualizing the New Norm

 ## Problem Statement

-- To ensure everyone’s safety during a pandemic, we need to maintain physical distance, but as our regular lives become disrupted, how can we use blockchain technology to navigate this change?
+- To ensure everyone’s safety during a pandemic, we need to maintain physical distance.
+As our regular lives become disrupted, how can we use blockchain technology to navigate this change?
 This is a challenge where we will allow creative freedom and evaluate the quality of the solution based on how well it solves the problem presented by each group.

 ## Potential Solution